 Advanced Graphics London

 Moved to Tooley Street.
 Chris either worked directly with artists or for artists commissioned by galleries and publishers.

-Advanced Graphics was founded in Leather Market in 1967 by Chris Betambeau.
+Advanced Graphics was founded in Leather Market by Chris Betambeau.

+Advanced Graphics London